tom-packert/course-dbt/greenery/week 4 answers.md

 ## 3B.
 Setting up for production / scheduled

-I already have DBT installed on mmy workstation (Windows) and want to setup DBT on my home Mac to work locally.
+I already have DBT installed on my workstation (Windows) and want to setup DBT on my home Mac to work locally.
 I am wondering about containerizing DBT like gitpod.io does to get the benefit of containers for managing projects with different versions.